-Broadway musician with 15+ years of cello playing, arranging, improvising, and writing.
-I can work with or without sheet music or charts to deliver the perfect performance for your song.
-My focus is on vibe, intonation, timing, and energy to bring your vision to life and amplify the power of your music.
+Broadway & indie musician 15+ years of playing & writing.
+Can work with or w/o charts to deliver the best strings sound for your song.
+I focus on vibe, intonation, timing, and energy to bring your vision to life and amplify your music.

 Background in classical, folk, rock, pop, experimental, and indie music.